Ferrari confirms new Purosangue SUV arrives 'later this year'

 Why Ferrari can’t ignore the SUV trend

-The Ferrari SUV has been a long time coming.
 Marchionne told analysts in 2017 that a Ferrari SUV ‘will probably happen, but it will happen in Ferrari’s style.’
+He used the same meeting to announce a 24% jump in Q2 profits.

 Like its competitors, Ferrari’s SUV will simply meet customer demand.
 Marchionne said: ‘That space is too big and too inviting – and we have a lot of customers who will be more than willing to drive a Ferrari-branded vehicle that has that king of utilitarian objective.’

 It’ll probably be quite a good moneymaker for the brand, too.
 Our insiders tell us to expect a starting price of more than €300,000 (£265,000).
-That’s an awful lot for an SUV that will need to be flawed to match the Ferrari brand image – but it’s just good business.
+We know, that’s an awful lot for an SUV that will need to be flawed to match the Ferrari brand image – but it’s just good business.

 The addition of an SUV to Ferrari’s range could also help double the company’s sales to around 16,000 units per year by the middle of the decade – which explains why nearly every premium brand going has jumped on the SUV bandwagon.